-- There may be confusion on who is entitled to the life insurance proceeds, because both your elderly parents & your spouse have equal legal rights to be proper claimants to your policy proceeds.
+- There may be confusion on who is entitled to the life insurance proceeds, because both your elderly parents and your spouse have equal legal rights to be proper claimants to your policy proceeds.

 - You may exhaust most of your current assets in acquiring your matrimonial home, and hold it in joint tenancy with your spouse.
 If you pass away prematurely, the property will go directly to the surviving spouse, and nothing will be left to your elderly parents.